 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Fosavance in the UK
+Also Known as Fosavance

 Alendronate and cholecalciferol tablets need to be taken once every week.
 It is up to you to choose the day of the week that best fits your schedule and take the tablets that day each week.
 It is recommended to take the Fosamax plus tablet first thing in the morning, at least 30 minutes before you eat or drink anything or take any other medicine.
 It also needs to be taken with a full glass about 6 to 8 ounces of water.
 Make sure to use only plain water and not mineral water when taking this medicine.
 You should not crush, chew, or suck the tablet and instead swallow the pill whole.